sagerpascal/speech-prediction/docs/results.md

 </p>

 If only one frame has to be predicted ($$k=1$$), then using the last given frame is considered a good prediction.
 This prediction has an average MSE of 0.15.
 Therefore, predictions with a MSE $$\leq 0.15$$ are in general considered as good predictions.
+However, such results are achieved only for very short sequences.
+Moreover, the results are not satisfactory when viewed visually or acoustically, despite this small MSE.

 #### Why it is Challenging
 The TIMIT data set consists of different speakers saying the same sentences.
 Predicting the following words based on some given words would be easy if it would be text.
 This is because each word can be represented by a token.
 For audio files, however, this is much more complex.
 A single word consists of several frames.
 In addition, each speaker pronounces the words differently (speed, pitch, glitches, pauses, mood, ...).
 Thus, the words cannot be represented by a token but by a 2D vector (features x time).